-The Graduate School is pleased to announce the Thurgood Marshall Graduate Award, honoring the life and work of the first African American U.S. Supreme Court Justice.
-This award aligns closely with the intent of the national Thurgood Marshall Scholarship Program and acknowledges Marshall's life-long commitment to civil rights and effecting change.
+The Graduate School is pleased to announce the Thurgood Marshall Graduate Fellowship (formerly Thurgood Marshall Graduate Award), honoring the life and work of the first African American U.S. Supreme Court Justice.
+This fellowship aligns closely with the intent of the national Thurgood Marshall Scholarship Program and acknowledges Marshall's life-long commitment to civil rights and effecting change.
 The Thurgood Marshall Scholarship is intended to support the retention of meritorious graduate students whose accomplishments and activities demonstrate leadership, service, and commitment to fostering a just and equitable community.

-Nominations may be submitted by the student's graduate program director or unit chair/head.
+Nominations may be submitted by the nominee's graduate program director, department chair/head, college leadership, or appropriate leadership in an institutional partner unit.
 Students may not apply directly for this award.
-Each unit (as defined by university major code) may nominate no more than TWO students (total) per award cycle.
+Each unit (as defined by university major code) and institutional partner may nominate no more than TWO nominees (total) per award cycle.